Islandora/documentation/docs/contributing/releasing-islandora.md

 # Releasing Islandora

 Islandora is an ecosystem of repositories and follows [Semantic Versioning](https://semver.org/).
-This allows the community to remain aligned with [Drupal's approach](https://www.drupal.org/node/3108648)and support more a more modular approach and more frequent releases, as well as better upgrade paths for those using components of the system.
-In semantic versioning, a version has three sections 'MAJOR.MINOR.PATCH'.
+This allows the community to remain aligned with [Drupal's approach](https://www.drupal.org/node/3108648) and support more a more modular approach and more frequent releases, as well as better upgrade paths for those using components of the system.
+In semantic versioning, a version has three elements 'MAJOR.MINOR.PATCH'.
 This looks something like 2.1.1, or you may see major versions labelled as 2.x.x.
 To guide repository maintainers, we recommend you increment the:

 * MAJOR version when you make incompatible API changes,
 * MINOR version when you add functionality in a backwards compatible manner, and
 * PATCH version when you make backwards compatible bug fixes.

-## Advice for Releasing

-Dependencies mean that if you are going to release all of the Islandora ecosystem, **order is very important**.
-At any point, rleeases can be deleted, updated, and redone in Github.
-You can reach out to the community if you have questions.
-Note that if you want to 'redo' a release, you can follow these steps:

-1. Delete the release in Github through their UI
-2. Delete the tag in Git both locally and remotely: `git tag -d TAG_NAME; git push --delete origin TAG_NAME`
-3. Begin Releasing again.

-You cannot follow these steps when publishing to Sonatype with Alpaca, but this should rarely be an issue.
-Version numbers can also be incremented and a new release authored.

 ## How to Release Java Code